Open Network Automation Platform

 ONAP provides a comprehensive platform for real-time, policy-driven service orchestration and automation.
 ONAP enables service providers and developers to rapidly automate the instantiation and configuration of physical and virtual network functions and to support complete life cycle management activities.
 By unifying the resources of open source members, ONAP enables the acceleration of the development of a vibrant ecosystem around a globally shared architecture and the implementation of network automation faster than any product could on its own.

-The Release Notes are providing general information about the ONAP release and recent changes, feature enhancements, or bug fixes.
+General information about the new ONAP release and recent changes, feature enhancements, or bug fixes.

-The Project Specific Release Notes are providing information about recent changes, feature enhancements, or bug fixes on a component level.
+Project specific information about recent changes, features, enhancements, or bug fixes.

-ONAP Platform operation and adminstration cover the configuration and installation of ONAP, its management, monitoring and other operational tasks like integration or user management are covered here.
+The installation of ONAP, its management, monitoring and other operational tasks like integration or user management are covered here.

-The User Guides focus on tasks to administer Services using ONAP, covering Service Design, instantiation and their management using control loops
+The User Guides focus on tasks to administer services using ONAP, covering service design, instantiation and management using control loops.

-Developers contributing to the ONAP development can find crucial information in the Developer Guides.
-The reader can search among the developers’ topics in alphabetical order.
+Developers contributing to the ONAP development can find information here.